Recruit on the Potential, not on the Background

 Olfa offered a final piece of personal advice: don’t feel guilty about investing in yourself and getting support!
 Women who want to prioritize their careers should invest in themselves and their families by getting the support they need—and do it freely, knowing they should have equal opportunities as men to build and grow their career and their family.

 If you want to hear more from Olfa, feel free to follow up and connect with her on LinkedIn.
 And if you want to hear more from us, listen along to the Jenji Talks podcast.
-We have some great guests coming up, including Pauline Sauvage, CFO for SaaS companies, and Clair Somer, Finance Director at Upflow.
+We have some great guests coming up, including Pauline Sauvage, On-demand CFO & Business Advisor at Novisto, and Claire Somer, Finance Director at Upflow.